 Minnesota Housing Finance Agency Loan Programs

 The Rehabilitation Loan Program: Provides deferred loan financing to low income homeowners needing to rehabilitate their existing residential housing.
 The program can be used to include well sealing and well replacement where connection to a municipal water supply is not feasible.
-The statewide income limit is $17,700 for one person, $20,200 for two persons, and higher for larger families.
+The statewide income limit is $17,300 for one person, $19,800 for two persons, and higher for larger families.
 The loan limit is $27,000.
-Currently not available until October 2013.

 Local counties and Soil and Water Conservation Districts administer this loan program offered by the Minnesota Department of Agriculture (MDA) for well replacement, well sealing, and other practices that prevent water pollution.
 You do not need to be a farmer to qualify.
 Financing to replace wells is available when wells do not comply with requirements for setback or isolation distances (such as minimum distances from septic tanks, drainfields, feedlots, fuel tanks, and pesticide preparation areas), or if the well is contaminated from human activity (such as from septic systems, petroleum products, or pesticides).
 Any rural landowner is eligible.
 There are no income limits in this program.
 The loan terms include a maximum of $100,000, a maximum length of ten years, and a maximum interest rate of 3 percent plus usual and customary fees.